 Worms need gritty food to aid their digestive system which is why the texture of grinds is perfect for them.
 Their internal organs are helped by the addition of organic grinds which makes them better at munching their way through your compost heap.

 One of the recommended ways to attract worms to your compost heap and keep them there, is to line your compost heap with fresh coffee grounds regularly.
 Researchers at Cornell University discovered this can bring in the bilaterians from all over your garden.

-Another little known fact is that grounds are actually anti microbial.
+Another little-known fact is that grounds are actually anti microbial.

 As the organic material rots in your garden soil, they can stop fungal disease including Fusarium, Pythium, and Sclerotinia.
-Studies show using them as part of your garden compost can help to prevent diseases taking hold.
+Studies show using them as part of your garden compost can help to prevent diseases from taking hold.

-Dangerous bugs like E. Coli and Staphylococcus are also affected by having the black material in your soil and a test was carried out where cheese that was ripening was covered in grounds showed it slowed, or stopped, the growth of harmful bacteria.
+Dangerous bugs like E. Coli and Staphylococcus are also affected by having the black material in your soil and a test was carried out where cheese that was ripening was covered in grounds showed it slowed or stopped, the growth of harmful bacteria.

 The material can be used on hundreds of different plants and shrubs but there are some that react better than others.

 Adding it to your garden improves the texture of your garden soil as well as the ability to drain away water after heavy rainfall.
 As they decompose, coffee grounds add nitrogen, potassium and phosphorous to the soil so any plants which need a rich source of these vitamins will react well to added coffee grounds.

 Nitrogen craving vegetable plants include tomatoes, corn, spinach, and any leafy vegetable.
 Plants like roses, camellias, rhododendrons, and azaleas also thrive in nitrogen-rich soil.